Adding Trivy Scans to Our CI Pipeline

 Fixing vulnerabilities

-Easy fixes - base image updates:
+Easy fixes - update the base image:

 Our Dockerfile started with: